acogoluegnes/betty/README.md

 There are several levels of configuration for the Jetty server:
 * defaults are in the `KeyConfiguration` enumeration.
 * a classpath resource can override these defaults.
-The location of this classpath is `/META-INF/betty/betty.properties`.
+The location of this classpath resource is `/META-INF/betty/betty.properties`.
 This is where the developer would adapt the defaults to their context.
 * a file (on the file system!) can override the two previous configurations.
 This file should